How old should I be?

 With our highly successful one-year Professional Field Guide course, graduates can walk away with FGASA Level 1 andFGASA Trails Guide Back-up qualifications, as well as several short specialised qualifications and modules such as Tracking, Basic Birding, Advanced Birding, Navigation & Orientation, and Advanced Rifle Handling.

 Certificates also included are the Rifle Firearm Proficiency and Wilderness Medicine Level 1 & 2 (first aid) certificates.
-Graduates also walk away with practical experience from the lodge placement programme.
+Graduates also walk away with practical experience from the placement programme.

 The fee for the Professional Field Guide Course will include accommodation, meals, transfers, instructors and training, wilderness medicine course, activities, laundry, select uniform, FGASA registration, exams and moderation, PFTC and park entrances.